midas-network/ebola-public/README.md

 The Ebola interest group has also created a [Slack channel](https://join.slack.com/t/ebolamcg/shared_invite/enQtNzIwMDM1OTIwMDgxLTg4ZDEwMDA0MDAxODE2NTdmZmQxMmM5MDMyNmY3YzI2NDUwNDhhM2M1YWYyMjU3MDY3ZDE1ZjkzZGFmMzg5NDg) that is open for any interested scientists or practitioner:

 ## Wiki
 We will use the [Wiki](https://github.com/midas-network/ebola-public/wiki) of this repository to post project updates and announcements, including information about the monthly video calls.
-Information for the next call can be found [here](https://github.com/midas-network/ebola-public/wiki/Conference-call-September-11).

 ## Coordination
 The Ebola Interest Group is coordinated by Dr. Caitlin Rivers at the Johns Hopkins Center for Health Security (crivers6@jhu.edu), Dr. Simon Polett at the Walter Reed Army Institute of Research (simon.d.pollett.ctr@mail.mil), Dr. Cécile Viboud at the NIH Fogarty International Center (viboudc@mail.nih.gov), and Dr. Wilbert van Panhuis at the University of Pittsburgh and MIDAS Coordination Center (wgvanpanhuis@gmail.com).